The best new football kits for the 2025/26 season we've seen so far

 New season, new kits — and the following are worthy of a wear.

-White Chelsea away kit on the left and the red Charlton home kit on the right
+On the left the new Chelsea away kit and on the right the new Charlton home kit

 From goal hangers to what's on the hanger, we’ve listed some of our favourite new football kits that have dropped ahead of the upcoming season.

 It's worth noting that many clubs are still awaiting the release of their kits, with most teams having only unveiled their home and away strips so far.
-We will be sure to update this once we have an idea of those kits but that doesn't mean that there aren't some already cracking kits already revealed.
+We will be sure to update this once we have an idea of those kits, but that doesn't mean that there aren't some already cracking options already revealed.

 Keep reading for our favourite kits announced so far for the 2025/26 season...